-NYC Mammas Give Back works in partnership with numerous charitable organizations and shelters, which receive our goods and distribute them to those in need.
+NYC Mammas Give Back provides goods and services to numerous charitable organizations and shelters, who then distribute items to those in need.

-NYC Mammas Gives Back does NOT provide goods directly to individuals.
+NYC Mammas Gives Back does NOT provide goods or services directly to individuals.

 If you are an individual in need, please see the list of resources below, which includes many of our partners.
 You should contact one or several of the organizations that best suits you and tell them that NYC Mammas sent you!
 They will be able to help you receive the materials and services you need.

 Henry Street settlement Neighborhood Resource Center and Parent Center